 Students can expect to improve their critical thinking, speaking, writing and research skills through examination of the evolution of American democracy, and foreign policy in the 20th Century.
-Course topics include the Gilded Age, Progressivism, World War I, the Great Depression/New Deal, World War II, the Cold War, and Civil Rights Substantive outside reading and writing will be required at the honors level.
+In addition, all students will complete a civics project centering on the creation of policies that may impact federal, state, or local entities while giving each student the opportunity to engage in civil discourse.
+Course topics include Progressivism, World War I, the Great Depression/New Deal, World War II, the Cold War, Civil Rights, and Contemporary issues.
+Substantive outside reading and writing will be required at the honors level.